-In this provocative look at one of the most important events of our time, renowned scholar Arjun Appadurai argues that the economic collapse of 2008 while indeed spurred on by greed, ignorance, weak regulation, and irresponsible risk-taking-was, ultimately, a failure of language.
-To prove this sophisticated point, he takes us into the world of derivative finance, which has become the core of contemporary trading and the primary target of blame for the collapse and all our subsequent woes.
-With incisive argumentation, he analyzes this challengingly technical world, drawing on thinkers such as J. L. Austin, Marcel Mauss, and Max Weber as theoretical guides to showcase the ways language-and particular failures in it-paved the way for ruin.
-Selected contents: Preface I. The Logic of Promissory Finance 2.
+In this provocative look at one of the most important events of our time, renowned scholar Arjun Appadurai argues that the economic collapse of 2008while indeed spurred on by greed, ignorance, weak regulation, and irresponsible risk-taking-was, ultimately, a failure of language.
+To prove this sophisticated point, he takes us into the world of derivative finance, which has become the core of contemporary trading and the primary target of blame for the collapse and all subsequent woes.
+With incisive argumentation, he analyses this challengingly technical world, drawing on thinkers such as J. L. Austin, Marcel Mauss, and Max Weber to showcase the ways in which language paved the way for ruin.
+Selected contents: Preface; I. The Logic of Promissory Finance 2.
 The Entrepreneurial Ethic and the Spirit of Financialism 3.
 The Ghost in the Financial Machine 4.
 The Sacred Market 5.
 Sociality, Uncertainty, and Ritual 6.
 The Charismatic Derivative 7.
 The Wealth of Dividuals 8.
 The Global Ambitions of Finance 9.
-The End of the Contractual Promise 2016 978-81-2506-075-8 ₹1530 188 pp Hardback Rights: Restricted Doing Style Youth and Mass Mediation in South India Constantine V. Nakassis, Associate Professor of Anthropology at the University of Chicago
+The End of the Contractual Promise 2016 978-81-250-6075-8 ₹1680 188 pp Hardback Rights: Restricted Doing Style Youth and Mass Mediation in South India Constantine V. Nakassis, Associate Professor of Anthropology, University of Chicago

-In Doing Style, Constantine V. Nakassis explores the world of youth and mass media in South India.
-Through ethnographic descriptions of college life in urban Tamil Nadu, Nakassis examines what Tamil youth call 'style': acts such as displaying ostentatious brand fashion, speaking in cosmopolitan

-English, or acting out bombastic film heroism.
-As Nakassis shows, acts of 'doing style' express the ambivalent desires and anxieties of these youth who live in the shadows of global modernity.
-This ambivalence is reflected in the conflicted ways that youth take up style and the media which bear it.
-Among youth, what appear are not authentic but fake brand garments, not fluent English but English-peppered Tamil, not imitation of film heroes but ironical and playful citations.
-Selected contents: Introduction I. Doing Style 2.
+In Doing Style, Constantine V. Nakassis explores youth and mass media in South India.
+Through ethnographic descriptions of college life in urban Tamil Nadu, Nakassis examines what Tamil youth call 'style': ostentatious brand displays, cosmopolitan English speech, and mannerisms inspired by the bombast of film heroes, among other things.
+As Nakassis shows, acts of 'doing style' express the ambivalent desires and anxieties of these youth who live in the shadows of global modernity, an ambivalence that is reflected in the conflicted ways in which youth adopt and the media depict 'style'.
+Exploring the connections between youth peer groups and the sites of style production like television channels and the film industry, Doing Style is an important look at contemporary youth culture, globalisation, and mass media in a rapidly changing India.
+Selected contents: Introduction; I. Doing Style 2.
 Brand and Brandedness 3.
 Brandedness and the Production of Surfeit 4.
 Style and the Threshold of English 5.
 Bringing the Distant Voice Close 6.
 College Heroes and Film Stars 7.
 Status through the Screen 8.
-Media's Entanglements 2016 978-81-2506-301-8 ₹2020 336 pp Hardback Rights: Restricted Gramsci's Common Sense Inequality and Its Narratives Kate Crehan, Professor Emerita, College of Staten Island and the Graduate Center, City University of New York the classics of twentiethcentury Marxism, Antonio Gramsci's Prison Notebooks provides an approach to class that extends beyond economic inequality to include other forms of inequality, such as those of race, gender, sexual orientation, and religion.
-Kate Crehan explains the Acknowledged as one of understanding of inequality in Prison Notebooks, focusing in particular on Gramsci's interrelated concepts of subalternity, intellectuals, and common sense, and putting them in relation to the work of thinkers such as Bourdieu, Arendt, Spivak, and Said.
+Media's Entanglements 2016 978-81-250-6301-8 ₹2170 336 pp Hardback Rights: Restricted Gramsci's Common Sense Inequality and Its Narratives Kate Crehan, Professor Emerita, College of Staten Island and the Graduate Center, City University of New York Acknowledged as one of the classics of twentiethcentury Marxism, Antonio Gramsci's Prison Notebooks provides an approach to class that extends beyond economic inequality to include inequality related to race, gender, sexual orientation, and religion.
+In Gramsci's Common

+Sense, Kate Crehan explains this understanding of inequality, focusing in particular on the interrelated concepts of subalternity, intellectuals, and common sense and viewing them in relation to the work of thinkers such as Bourdieu, Arendt, Spivak, and Said.
+Contents: PART | SUBALTERNITY.

-Contents: Part I. Subalternity, Intellectuals, and Common Sense I. Subalternity 2.
+- INTELLECTUALS, AND COMMON SENSE - I. Subalternity 2.
 Intellectuals 3.
-Common Sense 4.
-What Subalterns Know; Part II.
-Case Studies 5.
-Adam Smith: A Bourgeois, Organic Intellectual?
-6. The Common Sense of the Tea Party 7.
-Common Sense, Good Sense, and Occupy Conclusion.
-Reading Gramsci in the Twenty-First Century 2016 978-93-8629-666-5 ₹1770 240 pp Hardback Rights: Restricted Life, Emergent The Social in the Afterlives of Violence Yasmeen Arif, Associate Professor of Sociology at the University of Delhi
+Common Sense - 4.
+What Subalterns Know PART II CASE STUDIES - 5.
+Adam Smith: A Bourgeois, Organic Intellectual? - 6.
+The Common Sense of the Tea Party 7.
+Common Sense, Good Sense, and Occupy; Conclusion: Reading Gramsci in the Twenty-First Century 2016 978-93-86296-66-5 ₹1920 240 pp Hardback Rights: Restricted Life, Emergent The Social in the Afterlives of Violence Yasmeen Arif, Associate Professor of Sociology, University of Delhi